osohq/oso/docs/using/libraries/java/index.rst

 Working with Java Types
 =======================

-oso's Java authorization library allows you to write policy rules over Java objects directly.
+oso's Java authorization library lets you write policy rules over Java objects directly.
 This document explains how different types of Java objects can be used in oso policies.